 Some consumers want novelty.
 A survey of more than 6,000 plant-based eaters and meat reducers, the buyers that drove early growth in new protein foods, found consumers want variety in “product types, raw materials, textures, and flavours.”3 These consumers have tried many of the products that are already on the market and now want new taste and texture sensations.
 The authors of the study found a “significant increase” in R&D is needed to meet the demands of these consumers.

 Bringing new sensory experiences to the plant-based market will attract adventurous consumers who are tired of the established options, and bring in new customers who previously perceived low-meat diets to be monotonous and boring.
 Not everyone wants novelty, though.
-In today’s large market for new protein foods, there are lots of consumers who just want plant-based versions of their favorite, animal-based products.
+In today’s large market for new protein foods, there are lots of consumers who just want plant-based versions of their favourite, animal-based products.

-Trust in a brand is a key driver of purchases of plant-based foods.3 Brands that translate the signature taste and texture of their animal-based products into new protein foods stand to capture consumers who want to reduce their consumption of animal products without giving up their favorite foods.
+Trust in a brand is a key driver of purchases of plant-based foods.3 Brands that translate the signature taste and texture of their animal-based products into new protein foods stand to capture consumers who want to reduce their consumption of animal products without giving up their favourite foods.

 Developing a plant-based version of a beloved product offers companies a way to use their brands to adapt to changing consumer demands, bringing their portfolios into the modern era without losing years of brand recognition and loyalty.
-However, food science shows the plant-based version needs to closely replicate the original product, with researchers finding “there is a risk of failure in the marketplace” when sensory properties do not meet the expectations created by the product name, packaging, and labeling.4
+However, food science shows the plant-based version needs to closely replicate the original product, with researchers finding “there is a risk of failure in the marketplace” when sensory properties do not meet the expectations created by the product name, packaging, and labelling.4

 The diversification of the new protein food market is creating challenges for brands.
 While a small set of ingredients and technologies can deliver a standard plant-based burger, a much broader toolkit is needed to replicate familiar animal-based foods and provide novel taste and texture sensations.
 The developers of the new protein foods of the future will need access to all the possible combinations of ingredients and technologies to meet the specific demands of different groups of consumers.

-Customization is needed to both replicate familiar foods and create new sensations.
+Customisation is needed to both replicate familiar foods and create new sensations.
 In both cases, consumers have highly specific expectations, whether they want the comfort of a familiar food but in a plant-based format or the novelty of an entirely new taste and texture sensation.
 It is impossible to satisfy either demand with cookie-cutter approaches that rely on a small portfolio of ingredients or technologies.

 NEXTERA by Solina’s approach is well suited to these emerging demands in new protein food, because unlike companies working with proprietary toolkits, NEXTERA by Solina is free to select the best ingredients and technologies for each project.
 The upshot is the new protein food specialist never needs to try to fit a square peg in a round hole.
 Rather, it starts each project with a blank canvas and can pick whatever mix of ingredients and technologies is needed to create the target taste, texture, and nutrition profile, leveraging knowledge of local preferences from R&D and sales teams on the ground in different markets.